holgi/xkcd_display/installation/raspberry-pi.md

 if you can log on to the Raspberry with the new account.
 So on your local machine start a new ssh session with `ssh jane@10.0.0.100`.
 You should be abel to log in with Jane's password.
-The next test would be if you can run a command as root user: `sudo ls`.
+The next test would be if you can run a command as root user: `sudo ls /`.
 This should prompt you once again for the password and should work without an error.

 More security (and convenience)